epinio/docs/versioned_docs/version-1.11.0/references/settings.md

 If a token is present, it will be used to authenticate and takes precedence over the username and password.

-The installation uses the wildcard domain `omg.howdoi.website` and the `epinio-ca` issuer by default.
+The installation uses the wildcard domain `sslip.io` and the `epinio-ca` issuer by default.

 The `epinio login [URL]` checks if the associated certificate is signed by an